 The Group has certain investments in foreign operations in UK, whose net assets are exposed to foreign currency translation risk.
-Currency exposure arising from the net assets of the Group's foreign operations is managed primarily through borrowings, forward exchange contracts and cross currency swap contracts denominated in UK pounds.
+Currency exposure arising from the net assets of the Group's foreign operations is managed primarily through borrowings and forward exchange contracts denominated in UK pounds.

-At 31 December 2022, the Group has certain financial investments and other financial assets denominated in United States dollar.
+At 31 December 2023, the Group has certain financial investments and other financial assets denominated in United States dollar.
 Under the Linked Exchange Rate System in Hong Kong, Hong Kong dollar is pegged to the United States dollar, management therefore considers that there are no significant foreign exchange risk with respect to the United States dollar.

-At 31 December 2022, if HK dollars had weakened/strengthened by 5% against Renminbi with all other variables held constant, equity would have been HK\$15.9M (2021: HK\$17.0M) higher/lower, mainly as a result of foreign exchange gains/losses on translation of Renminbi-denominated operations.
+At 31 December 2023, if HK dollars had weakened/strengthened by 5% against Renminbi with all other variables held constant, equity would have been HK\$12.9M (2022: HK\$15.9M) higher/lower, mainly as a result of foreign exchange gains/losses on translation of Renminbi-denominated operations.